History in the making

 Barton Performance Horses

 What do you do when the world's greatest rope horse trainer gives you a call and asks for commercial work?
 You go.
 And that's what SSQTCH did.
 In the cowboy capital of the world, Bluff Dale, Texas, SSQTCH followed the legendary James Barton for a week as he trained the top rope horses in the world.
 SSQTCH produced a 30 second commercial and a three minute short film about the Barton Performance Horses story.

-SSQTCH got the call from producer Erika Gilsdorf to join the production staff for a National Geographic short about the Kinnikinnic river restoration project in Wisconsin.
+SSQTCH got the call from producer Erika Gilsdorf to join the production staff for a National Geographic short about the Kinnikinnic River restoration project in Wisconsin.
 Shooting alongside veteran Roger Sackett from Evergreen Pictures, SSQTCH was praised for the work on the project.
-Project was released in 2017 through National Geographic.
+The project was released in 2017 through National Geographic.

 Maple Syrup is SSQTCH's first award-winning documentary.
 SSQTCH followed and interviewed volunteers throughout the maple syruping season.
 All from tapping to cooking, SSQTCH shared the story that happens every year at Saint John's Sugar Shack.

 Midwest Student Emmy's 2018 - Crystal Pillar Award for Documentary